Gale-Electronics/gale-electronics.github.io/GT2101/marketing/index.md

 # Marketing & Publicity

 <p class="lede">
-  Adverts, brochures, magazine features and show photography — archived at full resolution with captions and publication details where known.
+  Adverts, brochures, magazine features and show photography, archived at full resolution with captions and publication details where known.
   Click any image to view full-screen.
 </p>